Visions-to-Visuals/v2v-website/docs/component-creation-process.md

 ## User Instruction
 1. I'll provide an image of the specific section in the figma design and add all required assets to the assets folder
-2. You'll describe the image and give me psudocode that would create that structure
+2. You'll describe the image and give me pseudocode that would create that structure
-3. I'll conform if that psudo code looks right or not.
+3. **IMPORTANT**: Wait for explicit user confirmation on the pseudocode before proceeding
-4. You'll create files and content for the section with very basic styling. (we'll be coming back to styling later)
+4. Only after user confirmation, create files and content for the section with very basic styling. (we'll be coming back to styling later)

 ## Step-by-Step Process